 Address: 300 Stewart Avenue, Las Vegas, NV 89101, United States

-The best times to visit the Mob Museum
+When to visit the Mob Museum in Las Vegas

 The Mob Museum is open every day from 9 AM until 9 PM, but if your schedule is a bit more flexible you’ll be rewarded.
 “If people’s schedules are open we always recommend that they visit in the early evening hours,” White says.
 Not only are the crowds a bit more manageable, but a $10 Happy Hour discount awaits if you purchase your tickets online and visit after 5 PM from Sunday to Friday, or before 11 AM on a Saturday.

 “If you are only able to come on a Saturday we recommend before 11 AM,” White notes.
 Again, you’ll beat the crowds and you’ll get the Saturday morning “happy hour” discount, but this will oftentimes allow you to take your time exploring the museum before the late-risers descend on the popular stop.

 Where to start your las Vegas Mob Museum visit

 While you are certainly free to walk about the Mob Museum at your leisure, the museum is laid out as a chronological experience.
 So, in order to get the complete story of organized crime, the helpful Mob Museum educators and staff urge you to take the building’s elevators to the third floor where you’ll dive into the origins of the Mob in America and how they grew from low-level gangs to highly organized syndicates.

 How long does it take to see The Mob Museum in Las Vegas?

 “A lot of people are often surprised to know that we do have four full floors of exhibits, so if people want to do everything, or as close to everything as they can, we do generally suggest that they allot about two and a half hours,” White explains.